 Cashing Out Your Money from Google Wallet to Your Bank Account

 The best part of getting paid is cashing out your money.
-Transferring your money from your Google Wallet to a debit card will only take a few minutes while transferring to your bank account can take 3 business days.
+Transferring your money from your account to a debit card will only take a few minutes while transferring to your bank account can take 3 business days.
 Again, the best part of using Google Pay is there are no transfer fees.

 - On a computer, click on the Menu and go to Cash Out while on mobile, you only have to tap Balance and then tap Cash Out.